Lake Pinatubo: Origin

 The climactic 1991 eruption of Mount Pinatubo destroyed the volcano's original summit.
 In its place is a 2.5 km diameter caldera, the center of which is offset 1 km northward from the pre-eruption summit.
 It was created from the collapse of the volcano's summit on June 15, during the period of abundant large earthquakes in response to withdrawal of a large volume of magma from the reservoir beneath the volcano.
 By early September 1991, a shallow lake formed.
-The high precipitation rate of the area led to a rapid transition from a small and hot acid lake to a large lake with near-ambient temperature and pH.
+The high precipitation rate of the area led to a rapid transition from a small and hot acidic lake to a large lake with near-ambient temperature and pH.

 Legend

 The mountain range wherein the volcano is located is inhabited by the indigenous Aetas.
 An old Aeta legend tells of a lake that once existed in the site, most probably the latter of the two ancient crater lakes, and of a great explosion that destroyed it.